JonnyHaystack/HayBox/README.md

 If this bothers you, and you just want to send a true Z input by default when pressing Z, you can set the `trueZPress` parameter to true.

+### Enable Nunchuk support

+Nunchuk support is disabled by default as it can cause a number of issues if the i2c pins (pin 2 and 3 on Arduino Leonardo) are used for GPIO.
+To enable it, find the line `#define NUNCHUK_ENABLE false` at the top of HayB0XX.ino and change it to `true`.

 ## Troubleshooting

+### Controller not working with console or GameCube adapter

+- Make sure you are holding C-Down on plugin (if using default bindings).
+- If you are using an official adapter you will likely have to disable the polling latency optimisation by passing in a polling rate of 0 to the GamecubeBackend constructor.
+- If using pins 2 or 3 for your GameCube circuit, make sure Nunchuk support is disabled

+### Joystick.h, nintendo.h, arduino_vector.h, and keyboard.h files are missing

+If the libraries are missing it's because you didn't download the release correctly.
+Do not click "download repo as zip" or "download source".
+Download the latest release artifact from the releases page.

 ## Contributing